paullockaby/ghpypi/README.md

 ## Quick start

-To get started we are going to:
+To get started, we are going to:

 1. Generate a GitHub token with the `repo` permissions.
 1. Create a list of GitHub repositories that contain releases that we want to index into our new PyPI repository.